d46/blog/content/angular4-2018-best-practice-part-1.md

 ```

-Open reducers/index.ts that we generated before.
+Open reducers/index.ts which we generated.

 ```javascript
 import {